Where's the main info on my OVO bill?

 Supplying regular meter readings keeps your balance as accurate as possible.

 Could you pay less?
-Your supplier will tell you if you are not on their cheapest plan.
-If you're not, they will state their cheapest plan currently.
-This was designed to keep people from sticking with overpriced, "dead" tariffs.
+Your supplier will tell you if you are not on its cheapest plan.
+This was designed to keep people from sticking with overpriced tariffs.

-Keep in mind that this is only your own supplier’s cheapest, and may not be the cheapest energy plan on the market.
-(You can compare energy prices to get a full-market look at what's out there.)
+Keep in mind that this is only your own supplier’s cheapest plan, and may not be the cheapest energy plan on the market.
+You can compare energy prices below to get a full-market look at what's out there.
+If you want to stay with OVO, you can usually switch to a fixed deal from either a standard variable or another of its fixed deals.